kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The client then listens to the `<requestId>` event on the socket, as follows:
+* The Client then listens to the `<requestId>` event on the socket.
+For example:
 ```javascript
   this.socket.once("ed4faaff-253a-464f-a6b3-387af9d8483d", function(response) {
     callback(response);
   });
 ```

-* The Proxy forwards the Request through the Proxy Entry Point to the Funnel.
-The formatted `input` Request looks like this:
+* The Proxy forwards the request through the Proxy Entry Point to the Funnel.
+The formatted request looks like this:
 ```javascript
 {
   "controller": "read",